 A licensed veterinarian in good standing in the state of their licensure shall conduct the clinical veterinary forensic examination.
 The examining veterinarian should have clinical experience with the species being examined.
 The thorough medicolegal investigation may be conducted through a collaboration of veterinarians familiar with the affected species and a veterinarian with forensic experience and training.
 "When aspects of a case fall outside the veterinarian's normal practice area, they should consult or refer to other experts.
-For example, a boarded veterinary pathologist, radiologist, or toxicologist may be able to provide additional diagnostic insight, or species-specific expertise may be necessary to provide exotic animal care."^[4]
+For example, a boarded veterinary pathologist, radiologist, or toxicologist may be able to provide additional diagnostic insight, or species\specific expertise may be necessary to provide exotic animal care."[1,2,34]

 An assistant should also be present at the time of examination to assist with animal handling, collecting, and documenting evidence.
-The handling and packaging of evidence should be performed by, or under the direction of, persons with training and/or experience in these processes.
+The handling and packaging of evidence should be performed by individuals, or under the direction of persons with training and/or experience in these processes.
+The name(s) of any person(s) assisting during a forensic examination should be documented.